mozilla/www.ccadb.org/policy.md

 ## 5. Policies, Audits, and Practices ##

 CCADB enables associating Certificate Policy (CP) and/or Certification Practice Statement (CPS) documents in the records for both root CA certificates and subordinate CA certificates.
+CA Owners must provide English versions of any CP, CPS, or combined CP/CPS which are not originally in English, with version numbers matching the document they are a translation of.
+The English version is not required to be authoritative in all cases of dispute, but the CA Owner must attest that the translation is not materially different to the original.

 CCADB also enables associating statements of attestation of CA Owner conformance to various requirements and other operational criteria (“audits”).

 These documents are hosted elsewhere and the URLs are stored in the CCADB.
 The URLs to such CPs, CPSes and audits, and any metadata about them such as the name of the auditor or the date of the audit, must be updated as new information becomes available.
 For technical reasons, URLs to audit statements must point to a PDF file that conforms to ALV and either WebTrust or Accredited Conformity Assessment Bodies’ Council (ACAB'c) formatting standards.